 |Fig.3 Use of condenser in order to transform vapor into liquid state|

-At exit of the condenser fluid is in liquid state, so it is easy for a compressor to raise its pressure.During this process the volume and temperature (2-3 deg.C rise)of fluid hardly changes, since it is in liquid state.
+At exit of the condenser fluid is in liquid state, so we can use a pump to raise the pressure.During this process the volume and temperature (2-3 deg.C rise)of fluid hardly changes, since it is in liquid state.
 Now the fluid has regained its original pressure.

 |Fig.4 Compressor pumps the fluid to its original pressure|

 Heat Addition in Boiler & Rankine Cycle

 Here external heat is added to the fluid in order to bring fluid back to its original temperature.
 This heat is added through a heat exchanger called a boiler.
 Here the pressure of the fluid remains the same, since it is free to expand in heat exchanger tubes.
 Temperature rises and liquid gets transformed to vapor and regains its original temperature.
 This completes the thermodynamic cycle of a thermal power plant, called Rankine Cycle.
 This cycle can be repeated and continuous power production is possible.

 |Fig.5 Heat addition at boiler brings the fluid to its original temperature|

 Condenser Heat Rejection - Cooling Tower

 In order to reject heat from the condenser a colder liquid should make contact with it.
 In a thermal power plant continuous supply of cold liquid is produced with the help of a cooling tower.
 Cold fluid from the cooling tower absorbs heat from a condenser and gets heated, this heat is rejected to the atmosphere via natural convection with the help of a cooling tower.